Knowledge

 Study hard and practice harder because your two special abilities will make way for your studies.

 Many universities, associations, foundations, and even private companies are giving support to an exceptional person like you.
+Check out our list of the top colleges with archery teams to see which schools have strong programs.

 Make time to scout for a good scholarship and apply promptly.